JAORMX/compliance-profile-operator/README.md

   `setControllerReference` function) by the **Profile** object it extends.
 This way they can be garbage collected if the Profile is deleted.

-* Prepend the name of the **ProfileBundle** when generating profiles.
-This way the profiles can easily be differentiated.

 References
 ----------